mentegago/CameraPlus/README.md

 </Reference>
 ...
 ```
 VMCAvatar-BS Mod is required to build with full functionality.
 [VMCAvatar-BS](https://github.com/nagatsuki/VMCAvatar-BS)

+To create customshader, you need to open the UnityProject folder from UnityEditor and create an AssetBundle.
+This shader is Unity built-in shader modified by [Reiya1013](https://github.com/Reiya1013).